 And trust me, hard runs, tench will give you 9 times out of 10!

-My all-time favorite baitrunner reel for lighter ledgering is the Shimano ST 4000 FB.
+My go-to baitrunner reel for bolt-rig style ledgering is the Shimano ST 4000 FB.
 This is a very robust reel that can handle even the most brutal of tench!
 I especially like the extremely finely geared drag system of this reel.
 Shimano has and always will be equal to perfection, no doubt about it.

 For tench, your mainline should be an 8lb monofilament.
 I prefer mono over braid, as monofilament line is a little more stretchy and flexible, which can be an advantage to buffer those hard knocks and high-speed movements the tench are known for.